Feels Like Summer (Childish Gambino song): Commercial performance

 In the United States, the song charted at number 54 on the Billboard Hot 100 and number 25 on the Hot R&B/Hip-Hop Songs chart.
-It was also certified 2x Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 2,000,000 units in the United States.
+It was also certified 2× Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 2,000,000 units in the United States.
 In Australia, the song charted at number 79 on the ARIA Charts and was certified Platinum by the Australian Recording Industry Association (ARIA) for equivalent sales of 70,000 units in the country.
 In Belgium, the song charted at number 13 on the Ultratip Bubbling Under chart in Flanders.
 In Canada, the song charted at number 47 on the Canadian Hot 100 and was certified Gold by Music Canada (MC) for equivalent sales of 40,000 units in the country.

 In Ireland, the song charted at number 51 on the Irish Singles Chart.
 In New Zealand, the song charted at number 9 on the New Zealand Hot Singles chart, its highest position on any chart it reached.
 It was also certified Platinum by Recorded Music New Zealand (RMNZ) for equivalent sales of 30,000 units in the country.
 In Poland, although the song did not chart, it was certified Gold by the Polish Society of the Phonographic Industry (ZPAV) for equivalent sales of 10,000 units in the country.
 In Portugal, the song charted at number 76 on the Portuguese Singles Chart and was certified Gold by Associação Fonográfica Portuguesa (AFP) for equivalent sales of 5,000 units in Portugal.
 In Scotland, the song charted at number 71 on the Scottish Singles Chart.
 In the United Kingdom, the song charted at number 64 on the UK Singles Chart and was certified Gold by the British Phonographic Industry (BPI) for equivalent sales of 400,000 units in the country.

 Music video

+Various black musicians such as Michael Jackson, Drake and the Weeknd make cameo appearances on "Feels Like Summer" as animated characters.

 A music video for "Feels Like Summer" was released on September 1, 2018.
 It was directed by Glover, Ivan Dixon and Greg Sharp.
 In the animated video, Gambino walks calmly through a neighborhood watching all of his neighbors playing during the summer as well as stopping to have dream sequences.
 The neighbors are all famous rappers, R&B singers or modern black figures that consist of (in order and group):